KryptikApp/kryptik/README.md

 Kryptik is a mobile app that simplifies digital ownership.
 One seed.
 One wallet.
 Infinite possibilities.

 ## How to run this project
-Make sure you have either the LTS version or current version of Node.js installed.
+Make sure you have a current version of Node.js installed.
 ```
 npm install -g n
 n latest